AgentRuntimeProtocol/.github/profile/README.md

 ```

 Key characteristics of *JARVIS* include:
-- **standard-first:** All components are built directly folowing the ARP spec contracts.
+- **standard-first:** All components are built directly following the ARP spec contracts.
 - **modular:** You can run or extend each component independently.
 - **runtime-agnostic:** The agent execution can run anywhere - local process, container, etc.
 - **tool-agnostic:** (tools can be local Python functions, HTTP APIs, or even adapters to other tool ecosystems).